HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/congrats.md

 <div class="panel-body">

 You have:
-- Configured an NSF for access under the application name "todokeep".
+- Configured an NSF for access under the application name "todorest".
 - Configured the Form.
 - Created documents.
 - Viewed the documents.